Links

 • Bidding Validators commit their FLIP balance to the auction for its duration and may not change their state to Non-Bidding.

-• Non-Bidding Validators (without a current bond) can redeem funds as normal, but can change their state to bidding during the auction
+• Non-Bidding Validators (without a current bond) can redeem funds as normal, and can change their state to bidding at any time, including during the auction

 • All Validators can add extra funds at any time

-In order for a node to retire, it must enter a Non-Bidding state before the next Auction begins.
-See Validator Types & Statesfor more information.
+In order for a node to retire, it must enter a non-bidding state before the next Auction begins.
+See Validator Types & States section for more information.

 Resolving an Auction